Skip to content

 Expected result:

-• System Prompt always remains first
+• system always remains first.

 Completion Criteria / Checklist

-• Short-term memory (message history) is managed
+• Short-term memory is a linear immutable history (messages[]).

-• Planning (ReAct/Plan-and-Solve) implemented
+• Planning (ReAct/Plan-and-Solve) is implemented.

-• Runtime correctly parses LLM responses
+• Runtime correctly parses LLM responses, executes tools, manages the loop.

-• Agent loops (no iteration limit)
+• The agent loops (no iteration limit).

-• Tool results not added to history
+• Tool results are not added to history.

 Connection with Other Chapters